fredokun/LuaPi/README.md

 ## OVERVIEW ##

-LuaPi is a concise and efficient implementation of the Pi-calculus and broadcast-Pi semantics The metaphor employed is that of communicating systems.
-A LuaPi agent (there should generally be one LuaPi agent per lua instance) runs a set of LuaPi processes in parallel.
+LuaPi is a concise and efficient library for concurrent programming in the Lua language.
+The metaphor employed is that of communicating systems.
+A LuaPi agent (there should generally be one LuaPi agent per lua instance) runs a set of LuaPi concurrent processes.
 Processes communicate through send/receive or broadcast primitives using communication channels.
+Channels can also be passed around, allowing higher-order concurrent communication.
 A higher-level and quite expressive choice construct allows to implement guarded commands, select-like behaviors and much more.
+Technically-speaking, LuaPi is an outcome of a research work about the efficient implementation of the pi-calculus.
+LuaPi also implement extensions to the basic Pi-calculus: broadcast channels and join patterns.

 From a practical point of view, LuaPi greatly simplifies the thinking and programming of concurrent behaviors, here in the Lua language.
 A more Lua-specific aspect is that LuaPi offers an expressive (but thin) layer above the coroutine mechanism so that programmers do not have to deal with the low-level stuff.
 It also provides an implicit cooperation model so that explicit yield are barely needed.
+Although the scheduler can theoretically be parallelized, since Lua does not support OS-level threads this is also a limitation of LuaPi.

 ## INSTALLATION ##